ryan-w-s/pic-search/README.md

 - `string` is the string to search for.
 - `--recursive` (optional) will search for the string in all subdirectories.
 - `--dir $DIR` (optional) is the directory to search in.
 Defaults to the current directory.
-- `--tesseract $DIR` (optional) is the directory of tesseract, only needed if it's not in the path or TESSERACT_DIR environment variable.
+- `--tesseract $EXE` (optional) is the path to the tesseract executable, only needed if it's not in the path or TESSERACT_EXE environment variable.